Standards for Aviation Operations in Response to the Coronavirus Disease (COVID-19)

 Standards for Aviation Operations in Response to the Coronavirus Disease (COVID-19) were developed by the NWCG National Interagency Aviation Committee (NIAC) in coordination with the Fire Management Board (FMB) and the National Multi-Agency Coordination Group (NMAC).
 These standards are directed to all interagency aviation users and operators: aviation crews, airbases (all types of aviation bases), aviation managers, fire managers, Incident Management Teams (IMTs), and contractors.
 These standards are intended to ensure safe and effective national interagency wildland fire aviation operations during national coronavirus response efforts.

 These standards were issued via NWCG Memorandum 20-003: NWCG Standards for Aviation Operations in Response to the Coronavirus Disease (COVID-19).
-They may be updated as appropriate and necessary to respond to evolving situations and work conditions.

 - Consult with your agency or company for more direction or templates to use.